JarbasHiveMind/HiveMind-community-docs/docs/17_database.md

 | **SQLite**         | Lightweight relational DB for single instances | `~/.local/share/hivemind-core/clients.db`   | Configurable via `--db-name` and `--db-folder`     |
 | **Redis**          | Distributed, high-performance environments     | `localhost:6379`                            | Configurable via `--redis-host` and `--redis-port` |

+> ⚠️ ensure you use the same database parameters when launching `hivemind-core` and registering clients!

 **How to Choose?**

 - For **scalability** or multi-instance setups, use Redis.